rmonvfer/sourcextractor/README.md

 ## License

-SourceXtractor is released under the MIT license.
+SourceXtractor is released under the GPLv3 license.
 See [LICENSE](https://github.com/rmonvfer/sourcextractor/blob/master/LICENSE) for more information.

 ## Credits